 - Sit cross-legged opposite your partner, knees touching.

 - Take a hold of each other’s forearms.
 Explore leaning back to find a balance and establish that trust that neither of you will let go of the other!

 - On an inhale: slide the shoulders down the back and arch the spine, puffing your chest towards one another.
 Just as you would for regular seated cow pose.

 - On an exhale: round the spine into a C-shape, scrooping the belly in and dropping the head forward.
 Just as you would for seated cat pose!

 - Repeat as many times as you like!

-My go-to hamstring/back of the body stretch and a great one to develop your listening skills.
+Also known as paschimottanasana, it is my go-to hamstring and lower back stretch and a great one to develop your listening skills.
 You have a couple of options with the legs depending on flexibility.

 – OR –